 O LORD, my rock and my redeemer.
 Psalm 19:14

-After my prayers and meditations one morning, I reached for what I thought was an empty notebook and found a poem inside that I wrote while on an cruise in March of 2014.
+After my prayers and meditations one morning, I reached for what I thought was an empty notebook and found an old poem inside that I wrote while on an cruise in March of 2014.